NVIDIA Isaac Lab

 Isaac Lab’s modular architecture and NVIDIA GPU-based parallelization make it ideal for building robot policies that cover a wide range of embodiments, including humanoid robots, manipulators, and autonomous mobile robots (AMRs).

-Built on NVIDIA Warp, Newton is optimized for robotics and compatible with learning frameworks such as MuJoCo Playground or NVIDIA Isaac Lab.
+Built on Warp and OpenUSD, Newton is optimized for advancing robot learning and development and compatible with learning frameworks such as MuJoCo Playground or Isaac Lab.

 Explore the fundamentals of robot learning and Isaac Lab, a powerful tool for developing robotic applications.